-(1) Stereotype threat in older adults
+(1) Stereotype threat and older adults' memory performance

-(3) The positivity effect
+(3) Emotional well-being and the positivity effect